umbraco/UmbracoDocs/Reference/Security/reset-admin-password.md

 :::warning
 Make sure you protect a production websites from being highjacked as anyone will be able to reset the password during the last step.

-This does not work if your site is in an upgrading state.
+This does also work if your site is in an upgrading state.
-If you remove the version number from the web.config the migrations are checked against the DB.
-If any migrations are found to have not run Umbraco assumes an upgrade is in progress and requires (real) authentication.
 :::